-Let’s look at the steps you need to follow to create the ultimate basement man cave in detail.
+Before you do that though, let’s look at the above steps you need to follow to create the ultimate basement man cave in detail.

 To convert a dingy, dark basement into a vibrant bright man cave is not that difficult a task.
 However it does require an understanding how light works in a dark place and how to utilize that light to your advantage.

 1. Prepare the basement for the man cave conversion